zakirullin/cognitive-load/README.md

 Ubiquitous language, domain, bounded contexts, aggregate, event storming are all about problem space.
 They are meant to help us learn the insights about the domain and extract the boundaries.
 DDD enables developers, domain experts and business people to communicate effectively using a single, unified language.
 Rather than focusing on these problem space aspects of DDD, we tend to emphasise particular folder structures, services, repositories, and other solution space techniques.

 Chances are that the way we interpret DDD is likely to be unique and subjective.
-And if we build code upon this understanding, i.e., we create a lot of extraneous cognitive load - future developers are doomed. `🤯`
+And if we build code upon this understanding, i.e., if we create a lot of extraneous cognitive load - future developers are doomed. `🤯`

 ## Hexagonal/Onion architecture
 There is a certain technical excitement about all this stuff.